 In a vibrant economy like Austin’s was a year ago, continuing that momentum is important.
 Not only are more companies needed to occupy the commercial spaces currently under development, but the positive impacts of an increased number of jobs and increased tax revenue are an important factor in getting our region back on its upward trajectory.

-Luckily, the investors and team behind Opportunity Austin and the Austin Chamber of Commerce recognize the importance of continuing this momentum, and have been working tirelessly to ensure that COVID-19 makes as little negative impact as possible.
+Luckily, the team behind Opportunity Austin and the Austin Chamber of Commerce recognize the importance of continuing this momentum and have been working tirelessly to ensure that COVID-19 makes as little negative impact as possible.

 Out-of-market trips along with South by Southwest (SXSW) are our top lead generators for new prospects.
 With the cancellation of SXSW and limited travel, we saw a dip in our numbers; however, our team is working to close that gap through other means, and we continue to have success working with companies and securing their interest in the Austin Region despite being in a pandemic.”

 – Charisse Bodisch, Senior Vice President of Economic Development at the Austin Chamber of Commerce/Opportunity Austin

 In fact, several companies have announced expansions or relocations to the Austin area this year, albeit there was a stutter as we entered into COVID-19.
 At the end of July 2020, the Chamber had tracked 65 expansions and 26 relocations announcing 12,590 new jobs.
 Compared to the end of the year 2019 (118 expansions, 58 relocations, and 13,562 jobs) and year-to-date July 2019 (68 expansions, 34 relocations, and 7,560 jobs), it is possible this year may be a top year for job creation.